MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-the-build-output-directory.md

 ### [C++](#tab/cpp)

-To change the build output directory a single C++ project:
+To change the build output directory for a single C++ project:

 1. Clean the project to remove any existing output files (**Build** > **Clean solution**).